Texas Southmost College Center for Childhood Studies

-th+a is the architect behind the Center for Childhood Studies at The University of Texas at Brownsville.
-Located on the Fort Brown Peninsula, the Center for Childhood Studies allows UTB/TSC to expand its mission of providing an innovative beginning to a life of learning, while also enhancing the skills of the university's students.
+th+a is the architect behind the Center for Childhood Studies at Texas Southmost College.
+Located on the Fort Brown Peninsula, the Center for Childhood Studies allows TSC to expand its mission of providing an innovative beginning to a life of learning, while also enhancing the skills of the students.

 The center serves a dual purpose, both as a childcare facility for up to 160 preschool children and as a laboratory school for early childhood research and training for our students and faculty in education and other fields.